therealtrex/GDIMacGyver/content/Lab1_awsaddon/setup_aws_sqs.md

 ### Setup Dead Letter Queue
-- In your AWS Console navigate to the <code style="color : cyan">Simple Queue Service</code> and click <code style="color : cyan">Create Queue.</code>
+- In your AWS Console navigate to the `Simple Queue Service` and click `Create Queue.`
-- From the Create Queue section <code style="color : cyan">enter the name</code> of your SQS queue as <code style="color : cyan">SplunkWorkshopDeadLetterQueue</code>
+- From the Create Queue section `enter the name` of your SQS queue as `SplunkWorkshopDeadLetterQueue`

 ![](/static/10_awsaddon/setup_aws/Image_1.png)

-- Under the configuration section <code style="color : cyan">set visability timeout to 5 minutes</code>
+- Under the configuration section `set visability timeout to 5 minutes`
-- Leave remaining defaults and <code style="color : cyan">click Create Queue</code>
+- Leave remaining defaults and `click Create Queue`

 ![image_tag](/static/10_awsaddon/setup_aws/Image_2.png)